5 Common Orthopaedic Coding Mistakes and How to Avoid Them

 Medical coding may only contribute to 5% of denials throughout the revenue cycle; however, these denials are entirely preventable.
 These mistakes affect revenue flow, necessitating claim appeals, delaying reimbursement or causing issues when coding audits are performed to determine level of coding compliance and accuracy.

-Sidestep these common mistakes, get it right the first time, and keep the revenue flowing smoothly in your orthopaedic practice.
+Sidestep these common mistakes, get it right the first time, and keep the revenue flowing smoothly in your orthopedic practice.
 Here are five directions to implement!

 #1 - Improper 7th character in the ICD-10 code